-When the Standby Power LED lit red, it indicates that power is present on the PCl slots.
-Power-off the PC then unplug the power cord prior to installing any add-in cards.
+When the DRAM Power LED and/or Standby Power LED lit red, it indicates that power is present on the DDR2 sockets and/or PCI slots.
+Power-off the PC then unplug the power cord prior to installing any memory modules or add-in cards.
 Failure to do so will cause severe damage to the motherboard and components.